micahwoods/micahwoods.github.io/_posts/2017-12-20-topdressing-japan.md

 Is there survey data for the average number of topdressing events on golf courses in the USA?
 I would guess the median course in the USA would topdress more than 17 times a year.

-The median amount of sand applied on these courses in Japan is close -- actually, it is 25% more -- than the 20.3 ft<sup>3</sup>/1000 ft<sup>2</sup> minimum recommended by [Schmid et al.](https://turf.unl.edu/pdfctarticles/ATSOMSurvey2014.pdf) and is about half the amount recommended by [O'Brien and Hartwiger](http://gsrpdf.lib.msu.edu/ticpdf.py?file=/2000s/2003/030301.pdf).
+The median amount of sand applied on these courses in Japan is close to -- actually, it is 25% more than -- the 20.3 ft<sup>3</sup>/1000 ft<sup>2</sup> minimum recommended by [Schmid et al.](https://turf.unl.edu/pdfctarticles/ATSOMSurvey2014.pdf) and is about half the amount recommended by [O'Brien and Hartwiger](http://gsrpdf.lib.msu.edu/ticpdf.py?file=/2000s/2003/030301.pdf).